What a HR Expert Would Want You to Think About Well Before Selling your business

 Every SME has people who carry disproportionate knowledge, relationships and operational history.
 In many cases, the owner is one of them (speaking from experience!).
 Key‑person dependency can be a major risk factor for buyers.
 Practical steps to manage this include:

-• Mapping single-point sensitivities
+• Sensitivity mapping: single-point sensitivities

-• Documenting operational processes and workflows
+• Workflow documentation: Documenting operational processes and workflows

-• Sharing knowledge deliberately across the team
+• Knowledge sharing: Sharing knowledge deliberately across the team

 A transferable business is far more valuable (and far more enjoyable to run in the interim).